B i o g r a p h y

 A First Prize (Premier Prix) graduate of the Paris Conservatoire, she is the first American awarded First Prizes in both piano and chamber music during the same year from the Conservatoire National Supérieur de Musique de Paris, France.
 Angelin Chang earned the Doctor of Musical Arts from Peabody Institute – Johns Hopkins University, Premier Prix - Piano and Premier Prix - Musique de Chambre from the Paris Conservatoire, Master of Music and Distinguished Performer Certificate from Indiana University, Bachelor of Arts (French) and Bachelor of Music from Ball State University, and highest honors upon graduation from the Interlochen Arts Academy.
 Her Juris Doctor is from the Cleveland-Marshall College of Law.
 Her piano teachers have included Michel Béroff, Marie-Françoise Bucquet, Yoheved Kaplinsky, Yvonne Loriod-Messiaen, Robert McDonald, Menahem Pressler, Pierre Réach, Pia Sebastiani, György Sebök, Louis-Claude Thirion and Dorothy Taubman.

-Dr. Angelin Chang is Professor of Music (Piano), Coordinator of Keyboard Studies and Coordinator of Chamber Music in the School of Music of the College of Liberal Arts and Social Sciences at Cleveland State University, where she is Professor of Law at the Cleveland-Marshall College of Law.
+Dr. Angelin Chang is Professor of Music and Professor of Law at Cleveland State University.
+She is Coordinator of Keyboard Studies and Coordinator of Chamber Music in the School of Music and Advisor to the Entertainment and Sports Law Association at Cleveland-Marshall College of Law.

 Through her work with the Taubman Approach and Keyboard Wellness Seminars at the University of North Texas, Texas A&M University, and Temple University in Philadelphia, Dr. Chang helps pianists develop virtuosity while liberating them from fatigue, pain, and injury.
 She has also presented and published on the subject for the European Piano Teachers Association International Conference at the Conservatorium van Amsterdam.
 She presents piano seminars and masterclasses at such institutions as the Central Conservatory of Music (Beijing), Shanghai Conservatory, Academia Internacional de Música de Coimbra (Portugal), Cleveland Institute of Music, Manhattan School of Music (NY), and Curtis Institue of Music (Philadelphia).